Game Support and Live Operations Services

 ads_interstitial_cooldown_sec int 120

-• Top crashes by affected users — not by event count
+• Top crashes by affected users — not by total events.

 Analytics and Content Iteration

-Unity Analytics (formerly Unity Gaming Services Analytics) tracks funnels and in-game events.
-For more complex scenarios, use a custom event pipeline to BigQuery or ClickHouse.
+We use Unity Analytics (formerly Unity Gaming Services Analytics) for funnel tracking.
+For more complex scenarios, we build a custom event pipeline sending to BigQuery or ClickHouse.
+Minimum event set:

 • level_start / level_complete / level_fail